SteviLen420/TQE_simulation/TQE_FOUNDATIONAL_LAWS_OF_THE_UNIVERSE.md

 Here $E$ is the sampled vacuum energy, $I\in[0,1]$ measures how aligned the microstate is with an information-bearing direction, $E_c$ is the Goldilocks energy, $\sigma$ the tolerance width, and $\alpha$ the strength of the informational tilt.
 Setting $f=1$ recovers ordinary conservation; letting $f\neq 1$ nudges probabilities toward states that support richer structure.

 I model the configuration space $\Psi$ as the set of all admissible microstates, with energy and orientation functionals $E:\Psi\to\mathbb{R}$ and $I:\Psi\to[0,1]$.
-Because $I$ itself can depend on the evolving distribution (for example through a KL divergence between consecutive shells), the map $P\mapsto P'$ behaves like a nonlinear operator on probability measures.
+Because $I$ itself can depend on the evolving distribution (for example through a KL divergence between consecutive shells or any of the other orientation metrics I track, none of which I have identified as definitively superior yet), the map $P\mapsto P'$ behaves like a nonlinear operator on probability measures.
 These choices are the axioms of the TQE view: every higher tier is just this kernel averaged over the macro-manifold that defines the experiment.

 Tier 0 is therefore the only rung where genuinely new mathematics enters.
 The Gaussian piece tells me how far the microstate sits from the preferred energy, while the linear factor $(1+\alpha I)$ records whether the state carries information in the “forward” direction of complexity.
 The partition-like factor $Z$ enforces normalization so that biasing never cheats probability.
 Everything else in this document is a coarse-grained retelling of the same sentence.